amralieg/databricks-delta-sharing-utils/README.md

 ```python
  def create_fully_cached_tables(self, share:str)->list:
 ```
-This will create all delta share tables locally as managed tables, and all tables will be exact copy of the source. you should run this method periodically to keep the cached copy up to date with the source.
+This will create all delta share tables locally as managed tables, and all tables will be exact copy of the source. you should run this method periodically to keep the cached copy up to date with the source. (note this will incurre egress cost each run at the source)

 **Args**